utdata/rwdir/docs/03-import.md

 This is why I had you name this notebook `01-import.Rmd` with a number 1 at the beginning.
 We'll number our notebooks in the order they should be run.
 It's an indication that before we can use the notebook `02-analysis` (next lesson!) that the `01-import.Rmd` notebook has to be run first.

+> I use `01-` instead of just `1-` in case there are more than nine notebooks.
+I want them to appear in order in my files directory.
+I'm anal retentive.

 So we will create an exported file from our first notebook that can be used in the second one.
 Once we create that file, the second notebook can be opened and run at any time.

 Why make this so complicated?